Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Introduction

-On the other hand, a physicist Witten \cite{witt82-1} introduced the notion of supersymmetric quantum mechanics to mathematicians by re-interpreting Morse theory.
-That is, deforming the form Laplacian by Morse function and getting it as the infinitesimal generator of heat flow type corresponding to the Lagrangian represented by ``odd variables", he applied rather naively the asymptotic method to the path-integral representation of the heat flow to get the Morse inequality.
-Though his procedure is beautiful and persuading, but there exists no mathematical theory to make rigorous his argument directly, because there exists not only no Feynman measure (i.e. roughly speaking, no integration theory based on Lebesgue-like measure in ${\infty}$-dimensional space) but also the lack of the consistent theory including even and odd variables on equal footing.
+On the other hand, a physicist Witten~\cite{witt82-1} explains the notion of supersymmetric quantum mechanics to mathematicians by re-interpreting Morse theory.
+That is, deforming the form Laplacian by Morse function and regarding it as the infinitesimal generator of heat flow type corresponding to the Lagrangian represented by ``odd variables", he applies rather naively the asymptotic method to the path-integral representation of the heat flow to get the Morse inequality.
+Though his representation is beautiful and persuading, but there exists no mathematical theory to make rigorous his argument directly.
+Because there exists not only no rigorous Feynman measure (i.e. roughly speaking, no non-trivial Lebesgue-like measure in ${\infty}$-dimensional topological vector space), but also the lack of the consistent theory including even and odd variables on equal footing.

-In \S 2, we explain our problem after preparing a concrete countable Grassmann generators \`a la Rogers.
-Define FG-algebra $\fR$ or $\fC$ and superspace $\supermn$, we introduce Grassmann continuation of ordinary smooth functions and define supersmooth functions (alias superfields by physicists).

-It is well-known that the elementary differential calculus in Euclidean spaces is extended straight forwardly to those in Banach spaces but not so in Fr\'echet spaces.
-Aa a typical example, we have, though the dual of a Banach space is again a Banach space, but the dual of a Fr\'echet space is not necessarily a Fr\'echet space.
-Therefore, in \S 3, following Hamilton \cite{hamil}, we enumerate a part of elementary differential calculus in Banach and Fr\'echet spaces.
+In \S 2, we explain our problem after constructing a countable Grassmann generators \`a la Rogers~\cite{rog80}.
+After defining FG-algebra ${\fR}$ or ${\fC}$ and superspace ${\fR}^{m|n}$, we introduce Grassmann continuation of ordinary smooth functions on ${\euc}^m$ and define supersmooth functions (alias superfields by physicists).
+By the way, it is well-known that the elementary differential calculus on Euclidean spaces is extended straight forwardly to those on Banach spaces but not so on Fr\'echet spaces.
+For example, though the dual of a Banach space is again a Banach space, but the dual of a Fr\'echet space is not necessarily a Fr\'echet space.
+Therefore, to clarify the difference of Fr\'echet or G\^ateaux differentiability between Banach or Fr\'echet spaces, we enumerate definitions of those differentiable functions on Fr\'echet spaces borrowing mainly from Hamilton \cite{hamil}.
+Preparing these notions, we introduce formally supersmooth functions on ${\fR}^{m|n}$ and ask how to characterize suitably these functions.